Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments

 Finally, we derive the sample size formula for the spillover effect under Assumption~\ref{asm::simplification}.
-To reduce the number of parameters in the alternative hypothesis $H_1: \ASE=x$, we consider the following alternative hypothesis about the greatest spillover effect across different treatment conditions and treatment assignment mechanisms,
+To reduce the number of parameters in the alternative hypothesis $H_1: \ASE=x$, we consider the following alternative hypothesis about the spillover effects across different treatment conditions and treatment assignment mechanisms,

-The next theorem gives the sample size formula. \begin{theorem}[Simplified Sample Size Formula for Spillover Effects] \spacingset{1} Consider a statistical hypothesis test with level $\alpha$ where the null hypothesis is $H_0^{\text{se}}: \ASE(z;a,a')=0$ for all $z$ and $a \neq a'$ and the alternative hypothesis given in equation~\eqref{eqn::alternative-se}.
-We reject the null hypothesis if $T_{\text{se}} > \chi^2_{1-\alpha}(2(m-1))$ where the test statistic $T_{\text{se}}$ is defined in equation~\eqref{eqn::se-teststat}.
+The next theorem gives the sample size formula. \begin{theorem}[Simplified Sample Size Formula for Spillover Effects] Consider a statistical hypothesis test with level $\alpha$ where the null hypothesis is $H_0^{\text{se}}: \ASE(z;a,a')=0$ for all $z$ and $a \neq a'$ and the alternative hypothesis given in Eqn.~\eqref{eqn::alternative-se}.
+We reject the null hypothesis if $T_{\text{se}} > \chi^2_{1-\alpha}(2(m-1))$ where the test statistic $T_{\text{se}}$ is defined in Eqn.~\eqref{eqn::se-teststat}.
 Under Assumption~\ref{asm::simplification}, the number of clusters required for the test to have the statistical power $1-\beta$ is given by,